 Class Revolution

 Marx believed that capitalism is a means of controlling one class by another, thus creating a system of exploitation and enslavement.
 Business owners exploit workers for their gain by only paying them enough for survival.
-Consequently, the proletariat radicalizes their attitude towards their humanity and business owners since they have a little personal stake in the production process and view their employment as nothing more than a means of survival.
+Consequently, the proletariat radicalizes their attitude towards their humanity and business owners since they keep little personal stake in the production process and view their employment as nothing more than a means of survival.
 The old power must be abolished by force, given that no class is ready to surrender its privileges voluntarily.

 Capitalist businesses concentrate on capital accumulation, while workers are focused on basic survival.
 Marxism doctrine acknowledges that the close interrelation between different relations of each class to the means of production is the main reason for the class conflict.
 The social problems created by such an unfair imbalance would eventually be settled through economic and social revolution.